Learning Malware Analysis and Cybersecurity Writing Online - illustration

 Cybersecurity Writing

-When taught as a live class, SEC402 lasts two days.
-I recorded the full course in a studio recently (see the behind-the-scenes photo below), so you can take in OnDemand.
+You take this course online through the SANS OnDemand platform.
+(If taught live, it would last two days.)
 If you’re wondering how the resulting materials look and what’s my teaching style, you can listen to the video on YouTube where I explain how to avoid common writing mistakes.

 About the Author